 2 EDC Items Everyone Should Own and Carry Daily

-Disclaimer: It is recommended that you check you state and local laws before buying the two EDC items listed below.
+Disclaimer: It is recommended that you check your state and local laws before buying the two EDC items listed below.
 Some states regulate the type and length of knife you may own and carry.

 What EDC Items Should You Have on Your Person Everyday?